 All of this research tells horse people what they already know: being with our horses makes us feel better.
 It works for us, and it works for patients in therapy.
-In fact, it’s been shown that just 12 sessions in EAP effects positive and lasting changes.
+It’s been shown that just 12 sessions in EAP effects positive and lasting changes in people.

-Clients’ experiences with horses at The Barn are both heart-tugging and hopeful.
-Here are a few inspiring examples Jo related to us:
+Stories of healing that come from The Barn are both heart-tugging and hopeful.
+Here are a couple inspiring examples Jo related to us: